microshift-io/microshift-documentation/content/microshift-containerized/README.md

 ## Pre-requisites

-Before runnng microshift as a systemd service, ensure to update the host `crio-bridge.conf` as
+Before running MicroShift as a systemd service, ensure to update the host `crio-bridge.conf` as

 ```bash
 {